Home > Programs > Medical and Dental Programs > Diagnostic Medical Sonography

 Diagnostic Medical Sonography is a 17-month program consisting of three 24-week terms (including summers).
 Classes meet Monday through Friday and vary based on clinical schedules.
 Working is discouraged while enrolled in the program, as no special concessions are made for working students.

-Applicants must be at least 18 years of age and have completed the necessary prerequisite courses.
-All coursework must be completed a regionally accredited college or university with a GPA of 2.0 or higher.
+Admission Requirements Applicants must be at least 18 years of age and have completed the necessary prerequisite courses.
+Prerequisites must be completed at an institution accredited by an accrediting body recognized by the U.S. Department of Education and students must have a GPA of 2.0 or higher.

 Applicants must also meet the technical standards (physical requirements) to be considered for the program.
 Technical standards provide a reference against which candidates for enrollment are evaluated by the Admissions Committee.

 The following is a list of physical requirements related to the job duties of an ultrasound technologist.

 The Diagnostic Medical Sonography program has a highly-selective application process in which only the most qualified candidates are chosen to fill available seats per cohort start.